 Michael Piwowar, SEC commissioner since 2013, noted: "It is not sufficient that information merely be useful.
 Nor is it sufficient that only some investors might find a bit of the information to be important.
 Rather ... the question of materiality 'is universally agreed as an objective one, involving the significance of an omitted or misrepresented fact to a reasonable investor.'
 Thus, materiality is an objective legal standard, not a subjective political one."

-"The idea that social and environmental issues and those types of risks should be in an sk business or financial disclosure requirement.
-To try to incorporate those types of items into an seC filing, and then subject that to outside legal review and update, in my view, it's not appropriate - unless there's a direct financial implication."
+"I don't necessarily ascribe to the idea that social and environmental issues and those types of risks should be in a [Reg] SK business or financial disclosure requirement...
+To try to incorporate those types of items into an SEC filing, and then subject that to outside legal review and update, in my view, it's not appropriate - unless there's a direct financial implication."

+ARNIE HANISH

-ARNIE HANISH RETIRED VP, CHIEF ACCOUNTING OFFICER WITH ELI LILLY AND BOARD MEMBER AT OMEROS CORPORATION
+RETIRED VP, CHIEF ACCOUNTING OFFICER

+WITH ELI LILLY AND BOARD MEMBER AT

+OMEROS CORPORATION